spotinst/help/src/docs/ocean-cd/concepts-features/baseline.md

 ![baseline-1](https://github.com/spotinst/help/assets/106514736/e918792f-a3d2-4dd0-beaa-70bb6aa7d47e)

-Note: In addition to basic expressions such as "<", ">", "<=", ">=", or "=", you can also utilize a range of data to compare versions.
+**Note**: In addition to basic expressions such as "<", ">", "<=", ">=", or "=", you can also utilize a range of data to compare versions.
 By leveraging the MinRange and MaxRange parameters, you can set a percentage that defines the acceptable results within specified upper and lower limits.

 4. When the baseline is configured, its queries will be executed during a pre-phase from the moment the rollout is triggered.
 The output of these queries, along with the phases in which they are discovered, will be displayed.